Sentinelese: Colonial period

-In an 1899 speech, Richard Carnac Temple, who served as chief commissioner of the Andaman and Nicobar Islands from 1895 to 1904, reported that he had toured North Sentinel island to capture fugitives, but upon landing discovered that they had been killed by the inhabitants, who retreated in haste upon seeing his party approach.
-Temple also recorded a case where a Sentinelese apparently drifted off to the Onge and fraternized with them over the course of two years.
-When Temple and Portman accompanied him to the tribe and attempted to establish friendly contact, they did not recognize him and responded aggressively by shooting arrows at the group.
+In an 1899 speech, Richard Carnac Temple, who was chief commissioner of the Andaman and Nicobar Islands from 1895 to 1904, reported that he had toured North Sentinel island to capture fugitives, but upon landing discovered that they had been killed by the inhabitants, who retreated in haste upon seeing his party approach.
+Temple also recorded a case where a Sentinelese man apparently drifted off to the Onge and fraternised with them over the course of two years.
+When Temple and Portman accompanied the man to the tribe and attempted to establish friendly contact, they did not recognise him and responded aggressively by shooting arrows at the group.
 The man refused to remain on the island.
 Portman cast doubt on the exact timespan the Sentinelese spent with the Onge, and believed that he had probably been raised by the Onge since childhood.
 Temple concluded the Sentinelese were "a tribe which slays every stranger, however inoffensive, on sight, whether a forgotten member of itself, of another Andamanese tribe, or a complete foreigner".

-Other British colonial administrators have visited the island, including Rogers in 1902, but none of the expeditions after 1880 had any ethnographic purpose, probably because of the island's small size and unfavorable location.
+Other British colonial administrators visited the island, including Rogers in 1902, but none of the expeditions after 1880 had any ethnographic purpose, probably because of the island's small size and unfavourable location.
 M.C.C.
 Bonnington, a British colonial official, visited the island in 1911 and 1932 to conduct a census.
 On the first occasion, he came across eight men on the beach and another five in two canoes, who retreated into the forest.
 The party progressed some miles into the island without facing any hostile response and saw a few huts with slanted roofs.
 Eventually, failing to find anyone, Bonnington and his men left the island.
 Notably, the Sentinelese were counted as a standalone group for the first time in the 1911 census.

-In 1954, Italian explorer Lidio Cipriani visited the island but did not encounter any inhabitants.
+In 1954, the Italian explorer Lidio Cipriani visited the island but did not encounter any inhabitants.